naveen-mehta/princes-theatre/README.md

   3. fetch_price()
 - Instructions to run the tests: In your project directory, run the following command rspec spec/movies_helper_spec.rb

 ---
+## Mobile responsiveness
+- This app is full optimized for all mobile devices
+- Please use the chrome emulator to test views in different screen sizes

+---
 ## Helper methods